I-5-4-74.Implementation of the Hicks Acquiescence Ruling (Sixth Circuit)

 The beneficiary or recipient and appointed representative, if any, have the right to question witnesses to inquire fully into the matters at issue.

 As described in HALLEX I-2-10-8, OIG witnesses may be asked to testify at ALJ hearings if necessary for a full and fair inquiry into the issues.
 The acknowledgment letter will inform the beneficiary or recipient and appointed representative, if any, of the right to request an OIG witness to appear.
 If the ALJ determines testimony from an OIG witness is necessary, the ALJ will send a written memorandum requesting the appearance of an OIG witness to the designated OIG email address.
-The memorandum will explain the reason for the request, provide the date and time (including time zone) of the requested appearance, and state whether the appearance is requested in person, via videoteleconferencing (VTC), or by telephone.
+The memorandum will explain the reason for the request, provide the date and time (including time zone) of the requested appearance, and state the manner of appearance.
 A copy of the memorandum will be added to the B section of the claim(s) file.
-To the extent practical, ALJs will request OIG witness appearances by VTC or telephone.
-See 20 CFR 404.936(c)(4) and 416.1436(c)(4).
+To the extent practical, ALJs will request OIG witness appearances by audio, agency video, or online video.
+See 20 CFR 404.936(c)(2) and 416.1436(c)(2).

 Testimony from an OIG witness will be in accordance with HALLEX I-2-6-60 with additional considerations as described below.

-• Ask the OIG witness to briefly describe his or her experience and professional qualifications;
+• Ask the OIG witness to briefly describe their experience and professional qualifications;

 • Verify the OIG representative has examined the OIG Affidavit;